 Gap is closing stores, Best Buy struggles, Sears and JC Pennys seem hopeless.
 Yet Amazon continues to surge.
 Why is that?
 Clearly, traditional retailers still do not understand the mobile metaphor - or what consumers look forward to.
 All you have to do is visit any of these stores to see why - almost nothing has changed.
 Traditional retailers, by and large are run by people who are highly skilled in traditional retailing - but not necessarily skilled in new technologies of the fundamental, driving metaphors that are emerging.
 We plan to explore this topic more, in an article on Huffington.

 If you are rich and want to have your own driver, soon you can do it 'virtually' - Rolls Royce is working on a driverless car.
 While some might like that, it's hard to see the point - if you are rich enough to afford a Rolls, I think you would want a human driver.
 You can't talk to an empty drivers seat, or ask for favors like picking something up at a store.
 What if there is an object blocking the road - now the person being driven would have to get out and deal with it.
 Driverless cars have some good uses but this does not seem to be one of them.

 Why would Putin, the head of Russia - favor a specific candidate?
 The only reason is that he is picking the weakest one, which would give Russia more advantages.
 Putin clearly sees Trump as the least competent candidate, as do most educated voters. it ought to be concerning that Putin would pick a specific person.
 Trump is exactly why the Electoral College was created!

-Arkacia Ventures consults with brands on improving their branding and social media.
-We also develop our own brands and destination websites.
+Arkacia Ventures consults with companies on improving their branding and effective use of social media.
+We also develop our own brands, websites, apps, Patents, and other IP.